 - Cancer evolves via natural selection (10).
 In order to understand how cancer cells develop and spread, we must first understand the game of evolution.

 - Humans’ microbial environment has changed dramatically over the past 10.000 years (10, 11).
-These changes have contributed to driving the increased incidence and prevalence of many chronic diseases, in particular those that are associated with chronic inflammation (10, 11).
+These changes have contributed to increasing the incidence and prevalence of many health disorders, in particular disorders that are associated with chronic inflammation (10, 11).

 - Modern, imprudent diets change the gut environment in such a way that a microbiota that is incompatible with human genetics develops (12, 13, 14).
 These changes occur as a result of selective processes in the gut; when the environment changes, the microbiota also changes; those microbes that are best adapted to survive and reproduce under the new conditions proliferate, whereas those that are poorly adapted wither or die.

 - Paleolithic, hunter-gatherer style diets are effective in the treatment of many health problems (15, 16, 17, 18).

 - Contemporary humans who move into the wild for a period of time and adopt a hunter-gatherer style lifestyle experience rapid health improvements (19, 20).

-- Humans’ propensity to develop certain health problems such as back pain may partly be explained by the occurrence of trade-off situations earlier in human evolution.
-(E.g., when our ancestors started to walk upright, they became better at some things, such as looking over tall grasses, but worse at other things, such as climbing.
-They may also have become more prone to develop certain musculoskeletal problems).
+- Humans’ propensity to develop health problems such as back pain may partly be explained by the occurrence of trade-off situations earlier in human evolution.
+When our ancestors started to walk upright, they became better at some things, such as looking over tall grasses, but worse at other things, such as climbing.
+They may also have become more prone to develop certain musculoskeletal problems.

 - Humans didn’t evolve as single entities; we evolved alongside a cloud of microbes.
-A growing body of evidence suggests that genome-microbiome mismatches, caused by recent changes in humans’ environment, including a progressive loss of biodiversity (biome depletion) from the human superorganism, starting about 10.000 years ago, with the transition from hunting and gathering to agriculture, may be at the root of a long list of health problems (10, 11, 25).
-Biome reconstitution, guided by evolutionary thinking, is a key measure required to slow down and reverse the increasing incidence of immune-related health problems in the developed world (10, 11, 25, 26).
+A growing body of evidence suggests that genome-microbiome mismatches, caused by recent changes in humans’ environment, including a progressive loss of biodiversity (biome depletion) from the human superorganism, starting about 10.000 years ago, with the transition from hunting and gathering to agriculture, is at the root of a long list of health problems (10, 11, 25).
+Biome reconstitution, guided by evolutionary thinking, is a key measure required to slow down and reverse the increasing incidence of immune-related health problems in the modern world (10, 11, 25, 26).